PasiOjala/courseproject/codebook.md

- ** Data dictionary for tidytable**
+ **Data dictionary for tidytable**

-All variables from 3 to 68 follow the same definition.
+All variables from 3 to 68 follow the same definition pattern.
 For more information, see README.txt in the test data directory.
 All the values used for mean calculations have been normalized and bounded within [-1,1] in the original data set.

  [1] "SubjectNumber"
         Numeric identifier of test subject

  [2] "Activity"
         Activity taken during measurement

  [3] "MeanOfTimeDomainBodyAccelerationMeanX"
-        Mean of body acceleration measurements (X-axis) for given test subject and activity [4] "MeanOfTimeDomainBodyAccelerationMeanY"
+        Mean of body acceleration measurements (X-axis) for given test subject and activity

+ [4] "MeanOfTimeDomainBodyAccelerationMeanY"
  [5] "MeanOfTimeDomainBodyAccelerationMeanZ"
  [6] "MeanOfTimeDomainBodyAccelerationStdX"